JetBrains-Research/EnvBench/README.md

 uv run envbench -cn python-bash traj_repo_id=<your-hf-username>/<your-repo-name>
 ```

 Results are automatically uploaded to your specified HuggingFace repository.
+Look at the [EnvBench-trajectories](https://huggingface.co/datasets/JetBrains-Research/EnvBench-trajectories/tree/main) dataset for the trajectories.
+Evaluation results are saved in the `results.jsonl` file.

 #### 🎛️ Advanced Configuration